Name of the Goths: Other names

 When mentioned by Greco-Roman scholars from the 3rd century AD, the Goths are frequently referred to as Scythians.
 Already in the first half of the third century, Dexippos, whose writing has only survived in fragments, referred to the Goths of his time as Scythians, although from the surviving fragments he did not necessarily intend to assert that they had common origins.

-Starting in the 4th century authors such as Claudian, Orosius, Saint Jerome and Augustine of Hippo making a simpler equation between the Goths to the Getae, a tradition followed later by Cassiodorus, Jordanes and Isidore of Seville.
+Starting in the 4th century authors such as Claudian, Orosius, Saint Jerome and Augustine of Hippo made a simpler equation between the Goths and the Getae, a tradition followed later by Cassiodorus, Jordanes and Isidore of Seville.
 However, modern historians have concluded that this equation is certainly incorrect.

 In the late 4th century AD, Ambrose equated the Goths to Gog in the Book of Ezekiel, who was associated with barbarians from the north.
 Isidore of Seville later suggested that this proposal must have been assumed by previous authors because of the similarity in sound between "Gog" and "Goth".